 In a few strokes

-Alexandre Soares Carneiro is a professor at the Department of Literary Theory at the Institute of Language Studies (IEL) at Unicamp.
-He has experience in the area of Literature, with an emphasis on Comparative Literature.
-He supervised works and published studies on Gil Vicente, Michel de Montaigne, court literature from the medieval and Renaissance periods and modern essayism.
-Since 2022, he has maintained the column Em Few Traços in the Unicamp Journal.
+Alexandre Soares Carneiro He is a professor in the Department of Literary Theory at the Institute of Language Studies (IEL) at Unicamp.
+He has experience in the field of Letters, with an emphasis on Comparative Literature.
+He has supervised theses and published studies on Gil Vicente, Michel de Montaigne, courtly literature of the medieval and Renaissance periods, and modern essay writing.
+Since 2022, he has maintained the column "Em Poucos Traços" on [website/platform name - needs context].
+Unicamp Journal.

 Sinful words